Is Germany a socialist country? Short answer; No. Germany is not a “socialist” country – not even close.

 With reunification in 1990, the GDR ceased to exist and rejoined West Germany, forming the Germany we know and love today.

-In rejoining, the former GDR was able to benefit from West Germany’s social democracy and capitalist economy, which had been nurtured by the allies after WW2 and turned into an international powerhouse by the West Germans.
+In rejoining, the former GDR benefitted from West Germany’s social democracy and capitalist economy, which had been nurtured by the allies after WW2 and turned into an international powerhouse by the West Germans.

 Politically and economically, Germany is now pretty similar to the US.
-Both are democracies that hold regular elections that all citizens can participate in, and both possess capitalist economies.
+Both are democracies with regular elections that all citizens can participate in, and both possess capitalist economies.

 From the German words “Ost” (East) and “Nostaligie” (Nostalgia), Ostalgie is the term for nostalgia for the GDR and essentially, the socialist system abandoned with reunification.
 There’re still many nostalgic Germans in the former GDR who still vote for hard-left wing, even communist parties.